 - women’s health

 - social work practice.

 Professor Charmaine C. Williams joined the Factor-Inwentash Faculty of Social Work in 2002.
 On January 1, 2023, she was appointed Dean for a five-year term.
 Professor Williams is also holds the Sandra Rotman Chair in Social Work.

-Professor Williams is currently serving as Interim Dean of the Factor-Inwentash Faculty of Social Work.
-Prior to taking on this role, she was the Vice-Dean of Students at the School of Graduate Studies, University of Toronto.
+Prior to taking on the role of Dean, Williams was the Vice-Dean of Students at the School of Graduate Studies, University of Toronto.
 She has also held positions as the Anti-Racism and Cultural Diversity Officer (2003-2004), the Associate Dean Academic for Social Work (2009-2014), and the Provostial Advisor on Access Programs (2014-2015).
-She is a PI on a SSHRC Insight Grant: United we stand, divided we falter: Advancing a family-centred agenda for research on caregiving (2017-2020) and co-investigator on 1.
-Inclusion or Illusion: A qualitative, participatory study of the experiences of peer researchers (SSHRC Insight Grant, 2018-2020), and 2.
-Reducing HIV Vulnerabilities and Promoting Resilience Among Self-Identified Heterosexual African, Caribbean and Black Men in Ontario.
-CIHR Team Grant, Boys and Men’s Health, 2014-2019).